 Or, if you have children and you can’t leave them with your partner to take care of them, you can jump on your trainer and train while keeping an eye on them.

-3. Precise Structured Trainings
+3. They Can Simulate Precise Structured Training

-4. Convenient Race Warm-Ups and Cool Downs
+4. They Are Great for Convenient Race Warm-Ups and Cool Downs

-Bike trainers are popular among professional racers, especially for race warm-ups and cool downs.
+Bike trainers are popular among professional racers, especially for race warm-ups and cool-downs.

-You can ride as hard or easy as you need, you don’t risk getting a puncture, or missing a start.
+You can ride as hard or easy as you need.
+You don’t risk getting a puncture or missing a start.

 After the race, you can just spin your legs, flush out the excess lactic acid from your muscles, and start the recovery process.

-5. Recovery Rides
+5. They Are Ideal for Recovery Rides

 The whole point of recovery rides is just taking it easy.
 If you don’t live in a flat area or area without many intersections, your recovery ride can quickly transform into bad interval training.

-6. Race Indoors
+6. They Allow You to Race Indoors

 Today’s indoor cycling apps like Zwift, ROUVY, and more are great tools for making riding indoors more entertaining.